 More speakers have been confirmed for latest Kent and Medway Business Summit

-Leading figures from business, government and academia have been confirmed as speakers for the 2022 Kent and Medway Business Summit, with further names to be announced soon.
+Leading figures from business, government and academia have been confirmed as speakers for the 2022 Kent and Medway Business Summit, now being held on 28 April, with further names to be announced soon.

 The sustainability-focused summit, hosted at the University of Kent’s Canterbury campus, will provide businesses owners and organisations from across the South East with an opportunity to connect, collaborate and learn while having their say in developing the regional and national economic landscape.

 The speakers will give strategic presentations and lead collaborative workshops focussing on productivity, place-making, skills and sustainable innovation.